• Skip to primary navigation

 With the mixer on low speed, slowly add the yeast slurry.
 Whisk together for one minute.

-Kneading and proofing the dough
+Kneading and Proofing the Dough

 Now, with the mixer still on low speed, add about ⅓-½ of the sifted all-purpose flour (1 kg total).
 Whisk together for 1 minute.

 Switch to the dough hook attachment.
 Add the rest of the flour and knead for 8-10 minutes until smooth and elastic.
-The dough should pull away from the sides of the bowl, but it should be sticking to the bottom.
+The bread dough should pull away from the sides of the bowl, but it should be sticking to the bottom.

 To test the dough consistency, press your finger lightly into the dough.
 It should be soft and slightly tacky to the touch.